JoseRoca/WinFBX/docs/RichEdit/RichEdit Procedures.md

 #### Remarks

-The Windows API function **GetWindowText** can also be used to retrive the text of a rich edit control, but it cannot retrieve the text of a control in another application.
+The Windows API function **GetWindowTextW** can also be used to retrive the text of a rich edit control, but it cannot retrieve the text of a control in another application.

 # <a name="RichEdit_GetTextEx"></a>RichEdit_GetTextEx